BMW’s treasurer talks regulation, risk and relationship banks

 |Norbert Mayer, group treasurer of BMW|

-After being appointed president of BMW US Capital LLC in 1997, overseeing risk management for BMW Groups Americas operations, Mayer became director of corporate finance, responsible globally for BMWs capital markets activities across debt and equity financing, structured finance, and for overall risk management of currencies, rates and commodities.
+Mayer, a former banker who joined BMW in 1984, has not only seen this transformation but has played an important part in it since the late 1990s.
+After being appointed president of BMW US Capital LLC in 1997, overseeing risk management for BMW Group’s Americas operations, Mayer became director of corporate finance, responsible globally for BMW’s capital markets activities across debt and equity financing, structured finance, and for overall risk management of currencies, rates and commodities.

 One area in particular in which he needs all the support he can get is in understanding the impact the onslaught of new regulations are having or will have on the financial system, and particularly the banking sector.
 Such regulatory creep has never been seen before.